akiryk/adamkiryk/README.md

 * Use the entire width of screen rather than only the center part
 * Create transitions with scrollmagic and greensock (or possibly anime.js)
 * See 'curriculum' on drive for examples of sites that include transitions
+* Check branch.
+Use master branch to push site live

 This site can be viewed [on github pages](https://akiryk.github.io/adamkiryk/).